hlship/dialog-tool/README.md

 - Be able to run the Skein against compiled zcode via dumbfrotz
  - Could we generate (live?) documentation by parsing the source?
+- Would JSON format, instead of EDN, improve adoption/usability?

 ## License